dpapathanasiou/go-recaptcha/README.md

 Usage
 -----

-Import "github.com/dpapathanasiou/go-recaptcha" in your web server, set the recaptcha_private_key variable to the one provided for your domain, and call:
+Install this package in your environment, set the recaptcha_private_key variable to the one provided for your domain, and call:

     recaptcha.Confirm (client_ip_address, recaptcha_challenge_field, recaptcha_response_field)